Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning: Evaluation

 \subsection{Ablation Study and Analysis}

 \textbf{The effectiveness of MRD$^3$ dataset}.
-Beyond our pruner, we introduce the CoT dataset MRD$^3$, initially generated and evolved by GPT-4 for diverse reasoning steps and difficulties.
-We evaluate its effectiveness against two baselines: (1) MRD$^3$ without evolution, excluding GPT-4 evolved examples, and (2) the human-labeled GSM8K training set.
-Testing {\sysname} pruner on these datasets, as shown in Table~\ref{tab:data_ablation}, reveals that both GPT-4 generated and evolved CoT examples are vital for enhancing LLM reasoning performance.
+Beyond our pruner, we introduce MRD$^3$ dataset, which is evolved by GPT-4 for diverse reasoning steps and difficulties.
+We compare with two baselines: (1) MRD$^3$ without evolution, excluding GPT-4 evolved examples, and (2) the human-labeled GSM8K training set, which excludes GPT-4's reformatted generation.
+We apply our pruner on these datasets under the same setting.
+As shown in Table~\ref{tab:data_ablation}, both GPT-4 generated and evolved CoT examples are vital for improving the reasoning performance.

 \textbf{Ablation study on coarse-to-fine pruner}.
 Our pruner operates at both shot and token levels to fully exploit redundancy within CoT examples.
-To verify the effectiveness, we conduct experiments with only shot or token pruner under the same training setting.
-As shown in Table~\ref{tab:pruner_ablation}, removing any pruning stage decreases reasoning performance.
-Notably, token-only pruning causes a larger accuracy drop than shot-only pruning, indicating shot-level is easier for the pruner to learn.
+To verify the effectiveness, we conduct experiments with only shot or token pruner under the same setting.
+As shown in Table~\ref{tab:pruner_ablation}, removing any pruning stage decreases performance.
+Notably, removing token-only pruning causes a larger accuracy drop than shot-only pruning, indicating that shot-level redundancy is easier for the pruner to learn.

 \textbf{Token pruning ratios}.
 We now investigate token pruning ratios by our pruner.
 Fig.~\ref{fig:pruning_ratio} shows the remaining token length for LLaMA2-70B after our pruner.
 In total, we achieve a 4.28$\times$ pruning ratio, with shot pruner contributing a 3.87$\times$ ratio.
 The results suggest that our pruner favors pruning more coarse-grained shots over fine-grained tokens.